Sam5440/Genshin_Impact_Teleport/README.md

 ## [Chinese]SDK-China Optimized

-> After SDK-China manually filtered and optimized the points with higher efficiency, but only Chinese
+> After SDK-China manually filtered and optimized the points with higher efficiency, only the Chinese

 ## SleepJson